shaloo/docs.arcana/includes/text-snippets/rn-template.md

 The latest {{config.extra.arcana.product_name}} provides enhanced wallet security for more robust user authentication through multi-factor authentication.
 Web3 app users can choose to enable it when they log into an app.
 Once enabled, it cannot be turned off.
 For details, see [how Arcana MFA]({{page.meta.arcana.root_rel_path}}/concepts/mfa.md) works in apps that integrate with the {{config.extra.arcana.sdk_name}}.

-See the [MFA user's guide]({{page.meta.arcana.root_rel_path}}/user_guides/mfa/mfa_ug.md) to learn more about how the app users can enable MFA for their app accounts and use the enhanced wallet security.
+See the [[mfa-user-guide|MFA user's guide]] to learn more about how the app users can enable MFA for their app accounts and use the enhanced wallet security.

 <!--